-How To Tie The Perfect Bow
+The Easiest Way To Tie A Perfect Bow

-Here’s the secret to top any present with a swoon-worthy bow.
-It’s what I call the ribbon tail.
-Here are the how-to instructions, with photos.
+How to tie a bow with ribbon

-The easy way to tie a bow with ribbon
+Start with good quality materials—expensive ribbon falls better than its cheaper counterpart.
+A double-sided satin ribbon works best, as you don’t have to fuss with the “good” and “bad” side of the ribbon.

-Start with good-quality ribbon-like fabric — expensive ribbon falls better than cheap ribbon.
-A double sided satin ribbon works best as you don’t have to fuss with the good side and bad side.
-Also, you’ll need about meter of ribbon to tie a good bow, plus however much ribbon you need to wrap around the gift.
+You’ll need about meter of ribbon to tie a good bow, plus however much ribbon you need to wrap around the gift.

 1. Knot once or twice

-Depending on how thick your ribbon is, you might or might not be able to tie a double knot before starting your bow:
+Depending on how thick your ribbon is, you might or might not be able to tie a double knot before starting your bow.

 2. Tie a bow

-Reach way back in your kindergarten memory, when you first learned to tie your laces, and that’s how you tie a bow.
-Make two loops and tie them together in a simple knot:
+Reach way back in your memories to when you first learned to tie your laces—that’s how you tie a bow.
+Make two loops and tie them together in a simple knot.

 3. Smooth it out